Formatters

 Processing steps differ slightly depending on the decorator:

-Collect value → apply formatter (sequential chain) → apply array options (comma/bit) → URL encoding
+Collect value → apply formatter (sequential chain) → apply array options (comma/bit) → URL encoding - For

 Collect value → apply formatter (sequential chain)